BBOFY/Image-to-ASCII_converter/README.md

 # BI-OOP Semestral work - ASCII Art

 ### Supported commands:
+Insert all desired commands after `run` command as arguments in sbt shell.
 - `--image <path>` imports image, where _**path**_ is the path to image to import
 - `--image-random` generates random image
 - `--table <table>` sets conversion table, where supporting ***table***s are: `bourke` and `constant`